usbarmory/interlock/README.md

 * ciphers: array of cipher names to enable

-The following example illustrates the configuration file format and setting defaults.
+The following example illustrates the configuration file format (plain JSON) and defaults.

 ```
 {